rd--/blksc3/md/glossary.md

 The prefix expression `f p q` is written `f(p, q)` in function notation, `f` is the operator and `p` and `q` the operands.

 ## Help

+There is an online [Help](https://rohandrape.net/pub/blksc3/blksc3.html?e=help/guide/--Help--) system.
+The _Help_ menu can be selected using the _h_ access key.
+The help programs illustrate individual blocks.
+Some blocks have multiple illustrations and the help programs have numerical suffixes to distinguish them.

 ## Guide